leilacc/perspectives/README.md

 #### Technical details

-In this
-application, we extract key words and noun phrases from an article a user is reading.
-We use those key words to query several web APIs and scrape other news sources that may provide alternative views.
-We do semantic differential analysis using natural language processing tools like NLTK and Wordnet to measure these differences and we deliver you the best results to expand your views.
-The next steps for our project involved integrating more APIs, supplementing news articles with social media news.
+When a reader opens a news article webpage, Perspectives determines the article's main topics by extracting key words from the headline.
+These key words are used to find similar articles posted by other news organizations by querying their web APIs, if available, or by scraping other news sites.
+We do a semantic differential analysis between the original article and these alternate articles using natural language processing tools like NLTK and Wordnet.
+We identify and display the largest semantic differences in the alternate articles.

+Planned next steps include integrating more APIs, and supplementing official news articles with high quality social media news/opinions (ie Twitter).

 #### Fin